pqmcgill/cycle-react/README.md

 }
 ```

 Notice the use of the `selector` prop.
 This prop is special and allows Cycle React to wire up the sources properly for subscribing to events.
 React Cycle provides a React object on the sources map.
 The React source has a public method `select(selector: string)` that will return an instance of `ReactSource`. `ReactSource` has a public method `event(eventType: string): Stream<any>`.
 The returned Stream from calling `event(eventType)` emits values when the corresponding prop named `on[EventType]` is called on the component with the `selector` prop.
+This provides an excellent means of interoperability between pure React Components and Cycle.js apps.

 The above code works because `button` has a prop named `onClick`. `onClick` is a built-in prop, but we're not limited to built-in props.
 Take the following example which uses an existing React Component with a props based callback API.